MrAlek/AWPagedArray/README.md

 The class is especially useful for `UITableView`s and `UICollectionView`s which contain paged data from external API's.

+There is now a Swift equivalent to this data structure simply called [`PagedArray`](https://github.com/MrAlek/PagedArray).
+Check it out if you're looking to add some fluent paging to your Swift app!

 ## Installation

 ### Cocoapods